-Greater Greater Washington wrote in March how one can bike safely and confidently in the city.
-The article offers many great tips on pre-planning, how to ride confidently and useful equipment to purchase.
+Greater Greater Washington wrote how one can bike safely and confidently in the city and offers many great tips on pre-planning, how to ride confidently, and useful equipment to purchase.
 To continue to promote biking as a commute option in Arlington, we would like to build upon that list by mentioning all the additional facilities and helpful programs one can take advantage of in Arlington County.

-Side note: Recently, the Washington Post Express published an article that implied biking was perhaps less safe than we all thought.
+Side note: The Washington Post Express published an article that implied biking was perhaps less safe than we all thought.
 As Bike to Work Day approaches, we encourage you to read the reply from Greater Greater Washington that highlights a few key points and fallacies.

 Arlington contains some of the best bike trail “highways” anywhere in the DC region.
 Arlington bike trails are 100% separate from traffic lanes and give riders direct routes into the County.
 The views are gorgeous, too!